core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 2. The list of items is sorted in alphabetical order, 'namespace' in descending order, 'identifier' in ascending order.
 The 'namespace' and 'identifier' formats are described in the YANG module 'ietf-sid-file' defined in {{sid-file-format}}.

 3. SIDs are assigned sequentially from the entry point up to the size of the registered SID range.
-This approach is recommended to minimize the serialization overhead, especially when delta encoding is implemented.
+This approach is recommended to minimize the serialization overhead, especially when delta between a reference SID and the current SID is used by protocols aiming to reduce message size.

 4. If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.

 Changes of SID files can also be automated using the same method described above, only unassigned YÀNG items are processed at step #3.
+Already existing items in the SID file should not be given new SIDs.

 # ".sid" file lifecycle {#sid-lifecycle-ex}